-In this guide, we’ll analyze BetterHelp and Talkspace, breaking down all of the differences so that you can determine which company is the better choice for you.
+In this guide, we analyze BetterHelp and Talkspace, breaking down all of the differences so that you can determine which company is the best choice for you.
 For those in a big hurry, here’s the bottom line.

-Who delivers the best value in 2021, BetterHelp vs Talkspace?
+Who delivers the best value in 2023, BetterHelp or Talkspace?

 Both BetterHelp and Talkspace are great companies providing a valuable service.
 And in some cases -- with certain types of insurance, or if you know you need prescription treatments, for instance -- Talkspace could be a better fit.
 But for most people, we suggest BetterHelp.